 I made these with two different breads for the base.
 For my bruschetta, I used toasted homemade pita bread.
 I found the crispiness of the pita bread to be a nice contrast.
 For my husband’s bruschetta, I used toasted sourdough bread, which added an element of tangy-ness to the appetizer.
 Either way, all of the bruschetta were eaten and enjoyed.

-- 6 slices sourdough bread or 3 pita breads
+- 12 baguette slices or 3 pita breads

 - Combine goat and cream cheeses in a small bowl.